Braised Lamb or Goat Sausages

 - Remove the pan from the oven carefully, remove the lid, and tilt the pan, spooning off excess oil and discarding.
 Remove the sausages from the pan, add the pasta, which should be hot, stir to mix with the sauce, adding the parsley and butter and mixing.

-- Double check the seasoning of the sauce for salt and hot pepper and adjust until it tastes good to you.
-Add the sausages back to the pan, along with the pasta if using, simmer for a few minutes to mix the flavors and help the pasta absorb the sauce, and serve.
+- Add the sausages back to the pan, along with the pasta if using, simmer for a few minutes to mix the flavors and help the pasta absorb the sauce, and serve.
 Pass parmesan at the table.